Updated Jan 10, 2023

 Before installing a solar power system in your home, it’s important to look at the total system cost and how it will impact you.
 Unfortunately, solar installation costs are still quite high, averaging more than $22,000 for a residential system in Idaho.
 In our guide featuring the best Idaho solar incentives, we will provide the following:

-A PV system or photovoltaic system will help make you less reliant on Idaho power providers and more self-sufficient.
+A PV or photovoltaic system will help make you less reliant on Idaho power providers and more self-sufficient.
 Many Idaho homeowners find that in addition to saving money on energy costs, they like the ability to be more self-sufficient or rely on utility companies to handle their energy needs.

-Solar costs have gone down slightly in Idaho over the last few years.
-Technology is improving, and the state tax credit makes a big difference in overall affordability.
-The state solar costs may not be in a range you feel entirely comfortable with, but when you look at all incentives combined, the numbers decrease considerably.
+Solar costs have decreased slightly in Idaho over the last few years.
+Technology is improving, and the state tax credit significantly affects overall affordability.
+The state solar costs may not be in a range you feel entirely comfortable with, but the numbers decrease considerably when considering all incentives combined.

 Expect to pay anywhere from $16,000 to $30,000 for a typical residential installation in Idaho.
 Most homes are going to be right around the $20,000 mark.
-Remember that before you purchase a system in Idaho, it makes sense to look at all of the incentives so that you don’t miss out on one of the requirements and have a problem getting the savings you need.
+Remember that before you purchase a system in Idaho, it makes sense to look at all the incentives so that you don’t miss out on one of the requirements and have a problem getting the savings you need.

-Sold on Solar for your home?
+Are you sold on Solar for your home?
 Get a free quote from local solar installers.

 The best solar incentive in Idaho is the combination of the state tax rebate with the Federal Solar Investment Tax Credit.
 We will provide the details on these programs and some local incentives to help you see why the push to solar power is such a smart move.

-|Federal Solar Tax Credit (ITC)||Idaho residents can take advantage of the Federal Solar Tax Credit and get a discount of up to 26% applied to their tax returns.
-If you purchase $20,000 worth of solar panels, you can get a credit for more than $5,000 on your next tax return.
-Remember, this does require you to come out of pocket first.||December 31st, 2023|
+|Federal Solar Tax Credit (ITC)||Idaho residents can take advantage of the Federal Solar Tax Credit and get a discount of 30% applied to their tax returns.
+If you purchase $20,000 worth of solar panels, you can get a credit for $6,000 on your next tax return.
+This does require you to come out of pocket first.||December 31st, 2032|

 |Net Metering||Net metering allows homeowners that create excess energy to use it as a credit on their next electric bill.
 Although net metering is not mandatory in Idaho, many providers take advantage of it and offer fair rates.||None|

-|Commerical Loan Programs||For government and commercial solar installations in Idaho, there are various programs to help improve overall rates and availability of funds.
+|Commercial Loan Programs||For government and commercial solar installations in Idaho, there are various programs to help improve overall rates and availability of funds.
 Some of these can help with loans up to $100,000.||None|

-|Residential Alternative Energy Tax Reduction||The Residential Alternative Energy Tax Reduction is a program that allows homeowners to write off up to $20,000 of their solar system as a tax deduction.
+|Residential Alternative Energy Tax Reduction||The Residential Alternative Energy Tax Reduction program allows homeowners to write off up to $20,000 of their solar system as a tax deduction.
 This program requires you to split up your deduction over several years, but it can be a very beneficial way to save money through the years on solar installation.||None|

 The Federal Solar Investment Tax credit is available in all 50 states, Idaho included.
 This program will give you a discount on your next federal tax return.
-The program is not set in place forever, and you will need to take advantage of this sizeable credit before it is gone.

 This is one of the stronger programs in the industry and one that is well worth considering.